-BACKGROUND: Melatonin, a safe endogenous hormone and a natural supplement, has recently been recognized to have antiproliferative effects and ability to sensitize cells to other anticancer therapies.
-Phenylarsine Oxide (PAO) has anticancer potential but it is considered as a toxic agent.
+Melatonin, a safe endogenous hormone and a natural supplement, has recently been recognized to have antiproliferative effects and the ability to sensitize cells to other anticancer therapies.
+Phenylarsine oxide (PAO) has anticancer potential but it is considered as a toxic agent.
 In this study we combined melatonin to reduce the toxicity while securing the anti-cancer effects of PAO.
-METHODS: Cell viability was determined by MTT assay, whereas cytotoxic assays were performed by LDH cytotoxicity assay kit.
-Cell cycle analysis, Annexin V/PI staining, mitochondrial membrane potential (MMP), mitochondrial calcium and Reactive oxygen species (ROS) generation were analyzed using flow cytometry.
-Sytox stained cells were visualized by fluorescence microscopy and the expressions of proteins were detected by western blotting.
-RESULTS: Melatonin increased the anticancer potential of PAO by decreasing cell viability and increasing LDH release in various cancer cells.
-The mode of cell death was determined to be typical apoptosis, as evidenced by Annexin V/PI-stained cell, PARP cleavage, caspase-3 activation, and with significant modulations in expressions of proapoptotic, antiapoptotic and cell cycle-related proteins.
+Cell viability was determined by MTT assay, whereas cytotoxic assays were performed using an LDH cytotoxicity assay kit.
+Cell cycle analysis, Annexin V/PI staining, the mitochondrial membrane potential (MMP), mitochondrial calcium and reactive oxygen species (ROS) generation were analyzed using flow cytometry.
+Sytox stained cells were visualized by fluorescence microscopy and the expression of proteins was detected by western blotting.
+Melatonin increased the anticancer potential of PAO by decreasing the cell viability and increasing LDH release in various cancer cells.
+The mode of cell death was determined to be typical apoptosis, as evidenced by Annexin V/PI-stained cells, PARP cleavage, and caspase-3 activation, and with significant modulations in the expression of proapoptotic, antiapoptotic and cell cycle-related proteins.
 ROS generation played a critical role in induction of cell death by this combined treatment, which is validated by reversal of cytotoxicity upon cotreatment with NAC.
-Furthermore, the activation of MAPKs, especially JNK contributed in the induction of cell death, accompanied by endoplasmic reticulum stress and autophagy, affirmed by the abrogation of cytotoxicity after JNK-IN-8 and TUDCA application.
-CONCLUSION: Melatonin showed promising potential as a chemotherapeutic agent in combination with PAO to achieve a better anticancer response.
+Furthermore, the activation of MAPKs, especially JNK, contributed to the induction of cell death, accompanied by endoplasmic reticulum stress and autophagy, affirmed by the abrogation of cytotoxicity after JNK-IN-8 and TUDCA application.
+Melatonin showed promising potential as a chemotherapeutic agent in combination with PAO to achieve a better anticancer response.